bhver3593/EarthquakeAnalysis/README.md

 - After running the application, 20 random Richter values are generated and written to a text file
 - The Richter values are read from the text file and used to calculate the amount of energy produced, the earthquakes' intensities on the
 Modified Modified Mercalli Scale, the levels of shaking produced, and their environmental impacts
-- Each earthquake analysis is displayed and written to a separate text file
+- All 20 earthquake analyses are displayed and written to a separate text file

 ![RichterValues](https://user-images.githubusercontent.com/104407388/199666113-62ce8967-4956-4720-925e-da79676201ad.jpg)